Ikunat/Ikunat/README.md

 - 👀 I’m interested in Web Dev and UX/UI design.
 - 🌱 I’m currently learning React and Node.js
 - 💞️ I’m looking to collaborate on anything needed for React and Node.js !
-- 📫 You will be able to reach me at francoisdeleau.com soon 👽
+- 📫 You can reach me at francoisdeleau.com 👽

 <!---
 Ikunat/Ikunat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.